Mellanox/libvma/README.txt

 VMA_INTERNAL_THREAD_AFFINITY
 Control which CPU core(s) the VMA internal thread is serviced on.
-The cpu set should be provided as *EITHER* a hexidecmal value that represents a bitmask. *OR* as a comma delimited of values (ranges are ok).
+The cpu set should be provided as *EITHER* a hexadecimal value that represents a bitmask. *OR* as a comma delimited of values (ranges are ok).
 Both the bitmask and comma delimited list methods are identical to what is supported by the taskset command.
 See the man page on taskset for additional information.